 - Instead of spending energy on inactive contacts, focus more on active ones to get them satisfied with you.

 Just do not rush with inconsiderate cleaning.
 If a person does not buy your product after receiving your first email, that does not mean he will not do this after the seventh.
 Maybe he will not buy at all.
-But maybe instead of it he always forwards your emails to his friends and share the information on social networks (see our article on Mailigen social sharing).
+But maybe instead of it he always forwards your emails to his friends and shares the information on social networks.